 Do you only have 3 days in Singapore?
 Make the most of your visit with our perfect 3 day Singapore itinerary for first timers, including the best things to do, where to eat, where to stay and Singapore travel tips.

-3 Days in Singapore Itinerary
+3 Days in Singapore Itinerary (2024)

-Day 1
+Day 1 in Singapore

 Start your trip by heading to our favorite place in Singapore, the Gardens By the Bay.
 (We suggest visiting both Gardens By the Bay and Marina Bay Sands on the same night and timing your visit to catch both of their free nightly light shows.)

-Gardens by the Bay is a relatively new attraction (opened in 2012) but has quickly become a crowd favorite.
-The sprawling gardens (both indoor and outdoor) feature a variety of flora, an impressive waterfront view and an eco-friendly mission.
 I suggest visiting the indoor conservatories (Cloud Forest and Flower Dome) first so that you can save the Supertree Grove for the evening.
-You can save money on entrance fees by purchasing tickets in advance here.
+You can save money on entrance fees by purchasing a combined ticket in advance here.

 Gardens by the bay should be a stop on any Singapore itinerary for first timers